 Events (search query “sasquatch festival”)

-As you can see in the top two examples where I used a generic search query, the listings jumps out for several reasons:
+As you can see in the top two examples where I used a generic search query, the listings jump out for several reasons:

 - The keyword is highlighted in each circumstance.